01binary/zeroweb/src/articles/kalman-filter.md

 + Determine how certain the estimate is
 + Take a measurement
 + Determine how certain the measurement is
-+ Blend prediction with measurement depending on which is more certain
++ Correct estimate by measurement
 + Predict the next estimate

 We will examine each of these steps in detail in the following sections.